AilvenLiu/AilvenLiu.github.io/_posts/2020-02-14-Quantum Gates in Qiskit.md

 $$

 ## Hadamard and S
 Hadamard is also a half rotation of Bloch sphere.
 The difference is that it rotates around a axis located halfway between x and z.
 This gives it the effect of rotating states that pointing along the z axis to those pointing along x.
-Vice versa.<br>
+Vice versa.

 $$
 H = \frac{1}{\sqrt{2}}\begin{pmatrix}1&1\\1&-1\end{pmatrix},
 \begin{matrix}